holoviz/holoviz/doc/background.rst

 -  `Fastparquet <https://fastparquet.readthedocs.io>`__: Efficient
    storage for columnar data
 -  `Cartopy <http://scitools.org.uk/cartopy>`__: Support for
-   geographical data (using a wide range of other libraries)
+   geographical data (using a wide range of other lower-level libraries)

+These and many other tools form the broader ecosystem that supports PyViz.
 The PyViz tutorials will guide you through the process of using these tools together to build rich, high-performance, scalable, flexible, and deployable visualizations, apps, and dashboards, without having to use JavaScript or other web technologies explicitly, and without having to rewrite your code to move between each of the different tasks or phases from exploration to deployment.
 In each case, we'll try to draw your attention to libraries and approaches that help you get the job done, which in turn depend on many other unseen libraries in the scientific Python ecosystem to do the heavy lifting.

 Demos
 -----